hal/elemento/docs/builder-api.md

 ## Classes and Interfaces

-The builders returned by the methods in `Elements` are of one of the following classes:
+The builders in Elemento are of one of the following classes:

 - `HTMLContainerBuilder<E extends HTMLElement>`
 - `HTMLElementBuilder<E extends HTMLElement>`